Department of Justice is now the Department of Communities and Justice. Find out more >

 Fair Work Commission website.

 'Serving' documents means giving a copy to the other side.
-The contact details for the employer will be on the document called 'Form F8A Employer Response to Application for the Commission to Deal with a General Protections dispute.
-This should have been sent to you by the employer before the conciliation.
+The contact details for your employer will be on the document called 'Form F8A - Response to general protections application'.
+This should have been sent to you by your employer before the conciliation.
 If you do not have a copy you should contact the Commission.
 You can serve documents by:

-If the employer has a representative like a solicitor, you must serve the documents on the solicitor.
+If your employer has a representative like a solicitor, you must serve the documents on the solicitor.

 You must file and serve your outline of submissions and witness statement by the deadline given to you in the directions.
 If you have not kept to the directions, you may not be allowed to use your witness statements at the hearing or the Commission may send you a notice telling you to attend a non-compliance hearing.
 For more information, see